JiriSuster/hide-registered-exams/README.md

 # hide-registered-exams
-Hides exams you are already registered for
+Offers option to hide exams that you are already registered for.